tibbben/indigenous-cartography/syllabus.md

 -   Radcliffe, Sarah A. (2020).
 Geography and indigeneity III: Co-articulation of colonialism and capitalism in indigeneity’s economies.
 Progress in Human Geography, 44(2), 374-388. doi: 10.1177/0309132519827387
 -   Norris, Timothy.
 (2014).
 Bridging the Great Divide: state, civil society, and 'participatory' conservation mapping in a resource extraction zone. *Applied Geography*, 54(2014), 262-274. doi: http://dx.doi.org/10.1016/j.apgeog.2014.05.016
 -   Sletto, Bjorn, Barry, Deborah, Bryan, Joe, Hale, Charles, & Torrado, Marla.
 (2011).
-Social Mapping and the Struggles for Local Rights to Territroy and Resources: *The Latin American Experience*.
+Social Mapping and the Struggles for Local Rights to Territory and Resources: *The Latin American Experience*.
 Washington D.C.: Rights and Resources

 > Suggested Reading: